-Creating an extension installer (4/5)
+Creating an Extension Installer (4/5)

 Writing an extension - Part 4 - The installer

 After we have created and validated the configuration data, we should now finally install the software.
-The install method gives you the possibility to do nearly whatever you like whithin the Lucee boundaries.
+The install method gives you the possibility to do nearly whatever you like within the Lucee boundaries.
 In order to have some support methods available you can extend some existing helper CFC's.
 These helper CFC's provide some methods to help you create Mappings, Datasources etc. In my particular case I am using the installFolderMapping.cfc helper class.
 It has the following super methods:

 installFolderMapping.cfc extends the CFC InstallSupport.cfc which comes with the following methods: